hardlynoticeable/VonipoGen/README.md

 # Vonipo Character Generator

 A comprehensive, multi-species character construction tool for Dungeons & Dragons 5th Edition.
-Designed with a premium "Amethyst Purple" aesthetic, this tool streamlines the journey from concept to a professional, table-ready PDF character sheet.
+This tool streamlines the journey from concept to a well-developed, table-ready PDF character sheet.

 **Try it out:** [charactergenerator.vonipo.com](https://charactergenerator.vonipo.com)